 Additionally users who are granted authorised login access agree that:

-- You agree to comply with NCI’s reporting requirements and will acknowledge NCI in any publications produced using NCI Infrastructure;
+- You will comply with NCI’s NCRIS reporting requirements and will acknowledge NCI in any publications produced using NCI Infrastructure;

 - You will only use NCI facilities and resources for activities that are related directly to approved projects;